vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkg-nsxt-airgap-ra.md

 Tanzu Kubernetes Grid comprises the following components:

-**Management Cluster -** A management cluster is the first element that you deploy when you create a Tanzu Kubernetes Grid instance.
+- **Management Cluster -** A management cluster is the first element that you deploy when you create a Tanzu Kubernetes Grid instance.
 The management cluster is a Kubernetes cluster that performs the role of the primary management and operational center for the Tanzu Kubernetes Grid instance.
 The management cluster is purpose-built for operating the platform and managing the lifecycle of Tanzu Kubernetes clusters.

-**Cluster API -** Tanzu Kubernetes Grid functions through the creation of a management Kubernetes cluster that houses [Cluster API](https://cluster-api.sigs.k8s.io/).
+- **Cluster API -** Tanzu Kubernetes Grid functions through the creation of a management Kubernetes cluster that houses [Cluster API](https://cluster-api.sigs.k8s.io/).
 Cluster API then interacts with the infrastructure provider to service workload Kubernetes cluster lifecycle requests.

-**Tanzu Kubernetes Cluster -** Tanzu Kubernetes clusters are the Kubernetes clusters in which your application workloads run.
+- **Tanzu Kubernetes Cluster -** Tanzu Kubernetes clusters are the Kubernetes clusters in which your application workloads run.
 These clusters are also referred to as workload clusters.
 Tanzu Kubernetes clusters can run different versions of Kubernetes, depending on the needs of the applications they run.

-**Shared Services Cluster -**  Each Tanzu Kubernetes Grid instance can only have one shared services cluster.
-You will deploy this cluster only if you intend to deploy shared services such as Contour and Harbor.
+- **Shared Services Cluster -**  Each Tanzu Kubernetes Grid instance can only have one shared services cluster.
+You deploy this cluster only if you intend to deploy shared services such as Contour and Harbor.

-**Tanzu Kubernetes Cluster Plans -** A cluster plan is a blueprint that describes the configuration with which to deploy a Tanzu Kubernetes cluster.
+- **Tanzu Kubernetes Cluster Plans -** A cluster plan is a blueprint that describes the configuration with which to deploy a Tanzu Kubernetes cluster.
 It provides a set of configurable values that describe settings like the number of control plane machines, worker machines, VM types, and so on.

-This current release of Tanzu Kubernetes Grid provides two default templates, dev, and prod.
+  This release of Tanzu Kubernetes Grid provides two default templates, dev, and prod.
 You can create and use custom plans to meet your requirements.

-**Tanzu Kubernetes Grid Instance -** A Tanzu Kubernetes Grid instance is the full deployment of Tanzu Kubernetes Grid, including the management cluster, the workload clusters, and the shared services cluster that you configure.
+- **Tanzu Kubernetes Grid Instance -** A Tanzu Kubernetes Grid instance is the full deployment of Tanzu Kubernetes Grid, including the management cluster, the workload clusters, and the shared services cluster that you configure.

-**Tanzu CLI -** A command-line utility that provides the necessary commands to build and operate Tanzu management and Tanzu Kubernetes clusters.
+- **Tanzu CLI -** A command-line utility that provides the necessary commands to build and operate Tanzu management and Tanzu Kubernetes clusters.

-**Bootstrap Machine -** The bootstrap machine is the laptop, host, or server on which you download and run the Tanzu CLI.
-This is where the initial bootstrapping of a management cluster occurs before it is pushed to the platform where it will run.
+- **Bootstrap Machine -** The bootstrap machine is the laptop, host, or server on which you download and run the Tanzu CLI.
+This is where the initial bootstrapping of a management cluster occurs before it is pushed to the platform where it runs.
 This machine also houses a Harbor instance where all the required Tanzu Kubernetes Grid installation binaries are pushed.

-**Carvel Tools -** An open-source suite of tools.
+- **Carvel Tools -** An open-source suite of tools.
 Carvel provides a set of reliable, single-purpose, composable tools that aid in your application building, configuration, and deployment to Kubernetes.
 Tanzu Kubernetes Grid uses the following tools from the Carvel open-source project:

   - **ytt -** A command-line tool for templating and patching YAML files.
 You can also use `ytt` to collect fragments and piles of YAML into modular chunks for reuse.
   - **kapp -** The application deployment CLI for Kubernetes.
 It allows you to install, upgrade, and delete multiple Kubernetes resources as one application.
   - **kbld -** An image-building and resolution tool.
   - **imgpkg -** A tool that enables Kubernetes to store configurations and the associated container images as OCI images, and to transfer these images.
   - **yq -** a lightweight and portable command-line YAML, JSON, and XML processor. `yq` uses `jq`-like syntax but works with YAML files as well as JSON and XML.

-**Tanzu Kubernetes Grid Installer -** The Tanzu Kubernetes Grid installer is a CLI/graphical wizard that provides an option to deploy a management cluster.
+- **Tanzu Kubernetes Grid Installer -** The Tanzu Kubernetes Grid installer is a CLI/graphical wizard that provides an option to deploy a management cluster.
 You launch locally on the bootstrap machine by running the `tanzu management-cluster create` command.

 ## Tanzu Kubernetes Grid Storage